flix/flix/doc/PROJECTS.md

 The aim of this project is to: (1) explore the design space of such program completions, and to (2) design and implement such a system for the Flix programming language.

-The work will include reading papers, language design, and implementation in a real-world programming language.
+The work will include reading papers, language design, and implementation in a real-world programming language being developed at Aarhus University (see flix.dev).

 ### Literature
 - Edwin Brady: Type Driven Development with Idris